skiptools/skipapp-showcase/README.md

-This repository contains a sample dual-platform app using the Skip transpiler.
+This repository contains a dual-platform app using the Skip transpiler to showcase supported SwiftUI components.